Nima-Osman/airbnb/README.md

 # Airbnb NYC Dataset Analysis and Predictions

 ## Overview
 The Airbnb NYC dataset offers detailed insights into Airbnb listings across New York City in 2019.
 It includes information on neighborhoods, property types, pricing, availability, host details, and customer reviews.
-This dataset is instrumental for analyzing market trends, customer preferences, and short-term rental dynamics in one of the world's most competitive markets.
-It supports data-driven decision-making for optimizing pricing, identifying high-performing neighborhoods, and improving resource allocation.
+This dataset is instrumental for analysing market trends, customer preferences, and short-term rental dynamics in one of the world's most competitive markets.
+It supports data-driven decision-making for optimising pricing, identifying high-performing neighborhoods, and improving resource allocation.

-By studying customer demand trends and host behavior, the analysis enhances customer experiences, refines marketing strategies, and identifies growth opportunities in underutilized areas.
+By studying customer demand trends and host behavior, the analysis enhances customer experiences, refines marketing strategies, and identifies growth opportunities in underutilised areas.

 ## Objective
-The primary goal is to utilize the Airbnb NYC dataset and machine learning models to predict growth trends in Airbnb listings and average pricing for 2019.
+The primary goal is to utilise the Airbnb NYC dataset and machine learning models to predict growth trends in Airbnb listings and average pricing for 2019.

 ---

 ## Methodology

 ### 1. Methodology Overview
 A systematic approach was employed, combining data cleaning, exploratory data analysis (EDA), and predictive modeling.
-Python served as the primary tool, leveraging libraries for data manipulation, visualization, and machine learning.
+Python served as the primary tool, leveraging libraries for data manipulation, visualisation, and machine learning.

 ### 2. Data Collection and Preprocessing
 - **Source**: Publicly available Airbnb repository.